mmoundraty/cse15l-lab-reports/lab3.md

 	}
 ~~~

-The symptom of the output:
+The output of running the tests:

 ![Image](15ljava1again.png)